#1.Wood Print Magazine

 - #5.The Woodworker’s Journal

 Each issue is unique and well written with no boring articles or anything repeated.
-We really like the print magazine because it offers some special insights on various woodworking projects.
+We really like the print magazine because it offers some special insights into various woodworking projects.
 The articles are all professionally written with zero grammatical and spelling errors.
 There is clearly a lot of work put in on editing and writing in such a way to exactly describe certain projects.

 Furthermore, the articles are engaging and don’t just ramble on without a purpose.